open-source-tabletop/halo-breakpoint/halo-breakpoint.md

 # Halo: Breakpoint

-Halo: Breakpoint is a fan made game module set in the Halo universe that allows you to enact battles from any era in the Halo timeline.
+Halo: Breakpoint is a fan made game module set in the Halo universe that allows you to enact battles from any era in the Halo timeline using 28mm miniatures.
+As there are no official miniatures in this scale you will need to find suitable proxies, or fan made sculpts to use.

 You will need the [Cadence Core Rules](https://Cadence.Games/core-rules/) to play this game.
 If you would like to contribute to the development of Halo: Breakpoint please [visit the Halo: Breakpoint Github Project](https://github.com/open-source-tabletop/halo-breakpoint).